ericPantarotto/react_completeGuide/_notes/notes.md

 Important:

 In many cases when you get a CORS error, this is misleading. **The reason could just be a wrong URL (e.g. http instead of https, a forgotten .json extension for firebase**, or something like this).

+>**<span style='color: #9e5231'>Error:** We face one problem when using useEffect the way we currently do it: It will execute when our app starts.
+Why is this an issue?
+It's a problem because this will send the initial (i.e. empty) cart to our backend and overwrite any data stored there.

+### Handling Http States & Feedback with Redux

+for showing notifications, we could import `useState` and set up some local state and this component, some *isloading* state and maybe an *error state*.

+And we set those states as part of our Http requests cycle here.
+And we then use those states to conditionally rendered the notification component with the appropriate content.

+But since we already have a UI slice here in Redux why not use that?
+Why don't we add more to the state we're managing here with Redux and we managed the notification,
 <!---
 [comment]: it works with text, you can rename it how you want